wp-plugins/custom-content-shortcode/readme.txt

 This plugin adds a shortcode to get the content or a field from any post type.

-There is also a shortcode to perform query loops, with which you can create layouts for displaying the content and fields of a post type, category, etc.
+There is also a shortcode to perform query loops, with which you can create layouts for displaying the content and fields of a specific post type, category, etc.

 = Basic examples =
 <br />